vanderlee/colorpicker/README.md

 Included plugins:
 *	``memory``		Cookie-based memory nodes.
 *	``rgbsliders``	Set of three red/green/blue sliders with dynamically adjusted gradients.

+###	partslists
+Partslists are a convenient way to select multiple parts at once without having to specify each one individually.

+No plugins included.

 ###	regional
 Regional (in the i18n directory) plugins contain localized texts